jmonteer/ystarkdebtallocator/README.md

 To incentivize people running the calculations and proposing solutions, the solution proposer will earn rewards during the time their solution is used.

 ## Intro
-Currently, debt ratios are proposed by vault managers and approved by multisig.
+Currently, debt ratios are proposed by vault managers and approved by a multisig.
 Vault managers analyze how each of the strategies is performing, checking their different APYs and then come up with a set of debt ratios, which are set manually.
 {
     "strategy1": 2500,
     "strategy2": 2500,